ALFIE GOES TO THAILAND - SERIES 1

 Sky Tube is an Epilogue linking Post-it Notes and House of Vipers

 A daughter’s loyalty.
 An evil plot.
 A mother’s cruelty brings the family down.

-North-East Thailand, 2009 - When Alfie Mynn, a South African businessman, has all but finished building a house for his partner Nin, when her mother sues her.
-Alfie has …days to avoid losing the house and the land it stands on.
+North-East Thailand, 2009 - When Alfie Mynn, a South African businessman, has all but finished building a house for his partner Nin, her mother sues her.
+Alfie has days to avoid losing the house and the land it stands on.
 Failure will result in ruin for him and Nin.

-The law is on her side, and after Mother disowns her, Nin must rely on the man her family try to rob.
+The law is on Mother's side, and when she disowns Nin, she must rely on the man her family try to rob.
 Alfie sets out to show her how, with love and loyalty, they can build a life together, without her dysfunctional family.

 He’d heard of abusive relationships.
 But never expected this.
 It was a narrow squeak.

-Alfie’s mood was black, bordering on suicidal.
-He’d never been treated with such disrespect.
+Alfie’s mood is black, bordering on suicidal.
+He’s never been treated with such disrespect.
 A less balanced person would have fled the country.
-But he was still riddled with bitterness.
-Memories of the empty wine bottles and the post-it-notes in Cape Town, came rushing back.
-He feared for his sanity, and he had to get away from the place and away from himself.
-Alfie found himself piecing his life together yet again.
-He was looking for that special dream, the one that would become a reality.
-But all he had were nightmares.
-The decision was taken and he wasn’t running away.
+Riddled with bitterness and memories of the empty wine bottles and the post-it-notes in Cape Town, come rushing back.
+Fearing for his sanity, he must get away from the place and away from himself.

-As he buckles up and sets off, he has no idea where it might lead but hopes he will heal and find peace again.
-The results are surprising.
+As he buckles up and drives away, he has no idea where it might lead, but hopes he will heal and find peace again.
+The results are shocking.